tailwindlabs/tailwindcss-setup-examples/examples/sapper/README.md

 Update your `package.json` with the custom scripts.

-`build:tailwind is only needed if you want to purge`
+`build:tailwind is only needed if you want to purge.
+If you are in Windows, use "build:tailwind": "set NODE_ENV=production postcss static/tailwind.css -o static/index.css".`

 ```js
 "scripts": {